Skip to main content

 CommodityNode

-Natural gas fell 14.32% to $2.59/MMBtu as US cash weakness and Waha pressure hit the tape, but LNG tightness still limits how clean the bearish story really is.
+Natural gas fell 14.32% to $2.59/MMBtu as US cash weakness and Waha pressure hit the tape, but LNG tightness still limits how clean the weaker story

 Sources: Yahoo Finance, SEC filings, industry reports